blakeelias/tau2-bench/data/tau2/domains/airline/policy.md

   - 4 free checked bags for each business passenger
 - Each extra baggage is 50 dollars.

-Do not add checked bags that the user does not need.
+Do not add checked bags that the user does not need, even if they are no-charge due to the user's membership level.

 Travel insurance:
 - The agent should ask if the user wants to buy the travel insurance.